yfain/Java_training/README.md

 # Java_training
-This repo contains the slides from my Java video training course available at http://javatraining.eu
+This repo contains the slides from my Java <a href="http://javatraining.eu">video training course</a>

-You can use my book <a href="http://www.amazon.com/Java-Programming-24-Hour-Trainer-Yakov/dp/111895145X/ref=sr_1_3">Java Programming 23 Hour Training"</a> as a supplement for this book
+You can use my book <a href="http://www.amazon.com/Java-Programming-24-Hour-Trainer-Yakov/dp/111895145X/ref=sr_1_3">Java Programming 24 Hour Training"</a> as a supplement for this book